fluffypill0w/blog/_posts/2021-05-10-Ethernaut-Full-Write-Up.md

     2. uint32(_gateKey) has to be different from uint64(_gateKey)
     3. uint32(_gateKey) has to be equal to uint16(tx.origin)

-To start, let's take the last 8 bytes of our player address (tx.origin) and then add a [bit mask](https://stackoverflow.com/questions/10493411/what-is-bit-masking#10493604) to that value to pad it with zeroes:
+To start, let's take the last 8 bytes of our player address (tx.origin) and then add a [mask](https://stackoverflow.com/questions/10493411/what-is-bit-masking#10493604) to that value to pad it with zeroes:

     _gateKey = bytes8(tx.origin) & 0x000000000000FFFF